 Traveling alone can be a truly liberating experience.
 From start to finish, you’re in full control of what you see and do.
 You’re free to go about your travel experience any way you like!
 Here we’ve listed the top 5 must-have Norfolk experiences for the solo traveler.

 The Chrysler is renowned for its illustrious collection of glass with more than ten thousand glass objects spanning nearly three thousand years.
 The museum’s most celebrated collection is that of work made by Louis Comfort Tiffany.
-Other collections include a robust European painting & culture gallery, modern, contemporary and decorative arts galleries; an ancient worlds gallery and a strong photography collection.
+Other collections include a robust European painting and culture gallery, modern, contemporary and decorative arts galleries; an ancient worlds gallery and a strong photography collection.
 Perfect for a rainy afternoon, block off several hours to truly enjoy the beautiful pieces found in this cultural enclave.
 Adjacent to the museum sits the glass studio, an educational facility with a full slate of public demonstrations and performances (there’s a free glass blowing demonstration Tuesday-Sunday at noon!)

 Abundance of Fresh Seafood